 On the other side of the creek which runs along the bottom of our property is one of the few Bus Stops in the valley for school children.
-On any morning the sound of children’s chatter and laughter can be heard filtering up the hill to my home as they await the arrival of their bus.
-Yesterday as I passed the creek on my morning walk I caught a glimpse of a dozen or more kids climbing all over the three tree trunks that now rest in the creek bed thanks to the combination of ‘drought’ and ‘flood’ of the past few years.
+On any morning, the sound of children’s chatter and laughter can be heard filtering up the hill to my home as they await the arrival of their bus.
+Yesterday, as I passed the creek on my morning walk, I caught a glimpse of a dozen or more kids climbing all over the three tree trunks that now rest in the creek bed thanks to the combination of drought and flood of the past few years.
 Here they were, kids of all ages in all different uniforms simply enjoying that which nature has provided.
-At an earlier time, a now much older group of children would play chasings with Buster (my dog) back and forth along the one huge log which then stretched across the embankment.
+At an earlier time, a now much older group of children would play chasings with Buster (my dog), running back and forth along the one huge log which then stretched across the embankment.

 Just as we reached the Stop, the bus came zooming in accompanied by shouts of “BU-US” from the few children still on look-out.
 Seconds later kids came running up and out of the creek, scrambling for bags and tripping over one another, some stopping momentarily to pat or be licked by Buster as he teetered cautiously around them before they jumped on the bus.

 All this happened so quickly that it was only on reflection that I could appreciate the beauty of it.
 Here was a poignant reminder of the creativity and carefree nature of children at their best.
-They’d made this their playground, and like all children when given the chance, they had improvised and seized the moment for their pleasure.
-Nothing mattered, other than the opportunity to play and have fun!
-And I have no doubt as a result they went off to school happier and more stimulated for a day of learning.
+They’d improvised to make this their playground and, like all children when given a chance, seized the moment for their pleasure.
+Nothing mattered other than the opportunity to play and have fun!
+And I have no doubt; as a result, they went off to school happier and more stimulated for a day of learning.